 How to Implement the FLW Standard

 The simplest way to start using the FLW Standard is by reading the short Executive Summary, which lays out the key definitions and requirements.

 Next, turn to the full FLW Standard for tips and guidance.
-You can use the detailed Table of Contents on page 2 to find what’s most relevant to you.
+You can use the detailed Table of Contents to find what’s most relevant to you.

 We’ve also developed tools to help you describe the scope of your FLW inventory and report your FLW inventory.